 monad transformer.

-I won’t go into much details about ExcepT
+I won’t go into much details about ExcepT.
+This blog

 -checkUserSession :: UserSession -> IO (Either AppError UserId)